Tesla tumbles as Wall St raises doubt over growth outlook

 The ramp up of "Blade Runner"-inspired Cybertruck will also pressure profitability in the coming months, likely offsetting the boost from easing commodity prices.

-Overall, seven analysts cut their price targets on the stock, pushing the median view to $260, according to LSEG data.
+Overall, 10 analysts cut their price targets on the stock, pushing the median view to $260, according to LSEG data.

 Cash crunches at small EV startups and the ongoing strike at the Detroit Three automakers have also added to the optimism around Tesla.